 - +May cover rental car costs during repairs

-- +Useful for brands with expensive repair histories
+- +Useful for brands with known expensive repair histories

 Cons

-- −Most modern cars are reliable through the warranty period
+- −Most modern cars are reliable through the coverage period

 - −Many exclusions and fine print limitations